-Proper The main problem is enforcement.
-However, if all machinery is provided, enforcement is no problem at ing.
-This paper strongly advocates the necessity of appointing all Division I government officers numbering 15, 120 ing all Division I government officers numbering 15, 120 in the whole of Malaysia as part-time enforcement officers and many same many appointing District Officers and in the whole of Malaysia as part-time enforcement of the whole of Malaysia as part-time enforcement of the same manner as appointing District Officers and appointing that all Division I magistrates.
-This does not mean that all bivision who government of the same manner as appointing that all Division I government of the same manner as a point and arrest shopkeepers who Bovernment officers must go out and arrest shopkeepers who AND THE PARTY OF STREET contravene the law.
-What is envisaged is that if and when a Division I government officer is confronted with any breach of written laws before his own eyes or he himself is a victim of malpractices through short-weight, hoarding or being cheated, he may use his power of approximately he may use his power of arrest, or he may compound the Even if no arrest is made, psycologically speaking the appointment of these vast number of officers is enough to deter the would-be-law-breakers, for the businessman, the shopkeeper, the taxidriver knows that from one out of 10 customers, he is bound to confront an enforcement officer.
+The main problem is enforcement.
+However, if all machinery is provided, enforcement is no problem at ing This paper strongly advocates the necessity of appointing the Whole of Malaysia as part-time enforcement officers, the whole of Malaysia as part-time enforcement officers, magistrates, This does not mean that all Division I sovernment officers must go out and arrest shopkeepers who contravene the law.
+What is envisaged is that if and when a Division I government officer is confronted with any breach of written laws before his own eyes or he himself is a victimate of malpractices through short-weight, hoarding or being cheated, he may use his power of arrest he may use his power of arrest, or he may compound the offence.
+Even if no arrest is made, psycologically speaking the appointment of these vast number of officers is enough to deter the would-be-law-breakers, for the businessman, the shopkeeper, the taxidriver knows that from one out of 10 customers, he is bound to confront an enforcement officer.
 The government must have trust in its own officers.
 The likelihood of corruption is not there, for these officers earn a four-figure income, though there might be exception.

-Royal Commission
+3. Royal Commission

 How do we go about getting fair trade practice?
-It is submitted that time is now opportune for Parliament to set up a Royal Commission to investigate and report to Parliament on what changes in the limit to for Parliament on what changes in the law would be desirable for the further protection of the consuming public, similar to that of the Molony Report of the United Kingdom.
+It is submitted that time is now opportune for Parliament to set up a Royal Commission to investigate and report to Parliament on what changes in the law would be desirable for the further protection of the consuming public, similar to that of the Molony Report of the United Kingdom.

-Consumer Protection Act
+Consumer Protection Act 4.

 At present, laws which protect the consumers from the hazards to life and limb caused by consumer goods are sporadic, haphazard, containing loopholes because they were enacted on an ad hoc basis.
-It is submitted that new legislation be enacted by Parliament in the form of a Consumer Protection Act, giving the Prime Minister a general power to make regulations about any goods or services in order to protect the public from the risk of death, injury or desease.
-To give the power to the Minister of the power to the Minister of the power to the Minister of the Ministe To give the power to the Minister of Commerce and Industry would be a conflict of interest and also would nullify the efforts of his ministry in wooing investors from abroad.
+It is submitted that new legislation be enacted by Parli legislation be enacted by Parliament in the form of a Consumer to Protection Act, giving the Prime Minister a general power to make regulations about any goods or services in order to protect the public from the risk of death, injury or desease.
+To give the power to the Minister of Commerce and Industry would be a conflict of interest and also would make the would be a conflict of interest and also would nullify the efforts of his ministry in wooing investors from abroad.

-5. Consumer Complaints Bureau
+Consumer Complaints Bureau

-Life would be easier and more meaningful if a consumer up to the nearest local amore meaningful if a consumer can walk up to the nearest local authority to lodge a complaint that he was cheated by the shopkers to lodge a complaint that he was cheated by the shopkeeper across the street.
-To the ordinary Malaysian, going to the police station to lodge a complaint that he has been cheated by the shopkeeper is himself to the gruelling cross-evamination of the police station to lodge taboo.
-To go to court and stand in the witness box availing himself to the gruelling cross-evamination. himself to the gruelling cross-examination and insult by the defence counsel is sucidal.
-It is therefore submitted that proper facilities be made available proper facilities be made available at the local authority offices for any consumer to lodge a complaint.
-The Bureau acts as an agent of the police and the ministry, besides acting on its own behalf in certain matters. on its own behalf in certain matters where it has jurisdiction.
+Life would be easier and more meaningful if a consumer to the nearest local authority to local authority authority to local authority authorit Life would be easier and more meaningful if a consume that he was cheated by the shopkeeper across the street the ordinary Malaysian, going to the police station to a complaint that he has been cheated by the shopkeeper iling taboo.
+To go to court and stand in the witness box available to the gruelling cross-examination and insult by himself to the gruelling cross-examination and insult by proper facilities be made available at the local authority offices for any core proper facilities be made available at the local authority offices for any construction offices for any consumer to lodge a complaint.
+The Bureau time acts as an agent of the police and the ministry, besides on its own behalf in certain matters where it is insignificant. on its own behalf in certain matters where it has jurisdiction.